holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 An action is identified by its `ActionHash`.
 Because an action contains information about its author, the time it was written, the action that preceded it, and the entry it operates on, no two action hashes will be the same --- even for two `Create` actions that write the same entry.
 This helps to disambiguate identical entries written at different times or by different agents.

+Because of the built-in fields and the uniqueness of each action hash, whenever you want to reference another piece of data, the most sensible choice is often an `ActionHash`.

 ### `EntryHash`

 An entry is identified by its `EntryHash`, which can be retrieved from the action that wrote it.
 Because they're two separate pieces of data, an entry and its action are stored by different peers in the network.

+More than one agent (and in fact more than one action from the same agent) can write the same entry, so entry hashes aren't guaranteed to be unique.
+Sometimes this is a problem, but sometimes it's what you want when you're referencing data -- for instance, when the content you want to refer to is more important than who authored it.

 ### `AgentPubKey`

 **Each agent in a network is identified by their cryptographic public key**, a unique number that's mathematically related to a private number that they hold on their machine.
 Public-key cryptography is a little complex for this guide --- it's enough to know that a participant's private key signs their source chain actions, and those signatures paired with their public key allow others to verify that they are the one who authored those actions.

-An `AgentPubKey` isn't a hash, but it's the same length, and it's unique just like a hash.
+An `AgentPubKey` isn't a hash, but it's the same length as one, and it's unique just like a hash.
 So it can be used as a way of referring to an agent, like a user ID --- and this is also why it's used to choose peers in the DHT storage and retrieval algorithm.

 ### Summary